kth-boyz/FairGrounds/README.md

 This application runs with a SQL database.
-To create the database run the script `fairgrounds.sql` to build the database The application connects to the database on the default port of `3306` The username and password can be changed in the `application.properties` file
+To create the database run the script `fairgrounds.sql` to build the database The application connects to the database on the default port of `3306` The username and password can be changed in the `application.properties` file.
+To run the program on heroku with a database, postgresql must be used.
+Create the database using the script 'postgresdump' and port it to your heroku server and use the postgres properties in 'application.properties'.
+Make sure the URL, password and username match those shown in the database credentials on the heroku dashboard.

+The 'herokudump.sh' file can be ran to transfer the postgresdump to the heroku server

 ## Launching application on Heroku